KiranS22/full-stack-engineer-training/Portfolio_Projects/full-stack-ecommerce/README.md

 Navigate to the frontend or backenx folder > Click on .env and edit the variable names as you see approprate.
 If you do not customise the environmrnt variables you may expirence erors with the code in this repository.

-## Things I've learnt whilst making this oroject
+## Things I've learnt whilst making this Poroject

 I made this project as part of the 'full-Stack Engineer Career Path' on Codecademy.
 This is my first ever PERN-Stack app, so as you can imagine I have learnt alot during this process.